Maclean's: U of A students work too hard, don't party enough - The Gateway

 Maclean’s: U of A students work too hard, don’t party enough

-With students spend a little over two hours per week partying, the U of A is now ranked last in time spent partying and studying of Canada’s top 20 universities.
+With students spending a little over two hours per week partying, the U of A is now ranked last in time spent partying and studying of Canada’s top 20 universities.

-The new insights into students’ party habits comes from a survey in Maclean’s.
+The new insights into students’ party habits come from a survey in Maclean’s.
 The survey also found that the U of A did slightly better when it came to studying, coming in 15th place for spending 17.2 hours per week hitting the books.

 According to Ilya Ushakov, vice-president (student life) of the Students’ Union, and Matt Simpson, president of the newly reinstated Lister Hall Students’ Association, this isn’t necessarily a problem.

 “I think our university does a really good job at prioritizing academics,” Ushakov said.
-“On the other side, I think social wellbeing is extremely important, but social wellbeing doesn’t necessarily mean partying.”
+“On the other side, I think social wellbeing is extremely important, but social well-being doesn’t necessarily mean partying.”

 The Maclean’s article separately scores each school for time spent partying to time spent studying.
 St. Francis Xavier University and McGill came in first place for partying and studying, respectively.
 Overall, Queen’s University was strong in both categories, ranking second for studying and third for partying.
 The U of A took spot number 20, with 17.2 study hours to 2.4 party hours each week (if it’s any consolation, U of C didn’t even make the list.)
 But Simpson wasn’t phased.